PKempton3826/AdventOfCode/Day 1/README.md

 # Advent of Code 2020
-This repo contains solutions for the Day 1 challenges.
+This folder contains solutions for the Day 1 challenges.